Online Coloring of Short Intervals: Introduction

-Our algorithm is inspired by the recent result for online coloring of unit disk intersection graphs~\cite{UnitDisk}.
-We cover the real line with overlapping blocks, grouped into a constant number of classes.
-Each class gets a private set of available colors.
-When an interval is presented, the algorithm chooses a block in a round-robin fashion, and greedily assigns a color from its class.
+Theorem~\ref{thm:52} gives a positive answer to our Question~\ref{que:harder}.
+Indeed, while FirstFit is $2$-competitive for unit interval coloring, there is no $2$-competitive algorithm for $\sigma$-interval coloring (for large enough $\sigma$), therefore the latter problem is strictly harder.
+Working out the exact number from our proof, this starts to be the case for $\sigma > 2^{78}$, however we did not attempt to optimize the constant.

-All our lower bounds can be considered as generalizations of the $3/2$ lower bound for online coloring of unit interval graphs by Epstein and Levy~\cite{EpsteinL05}.
+Our proofs of Theorems~\ref{thm:53} and~\ref{thm:74} can be considered as generalizations of the $3/2$ lower bound for online coloring of unit interval graphs by Epstein and Levy~\cite{EpsteinL05}.
 In particular, we heavily use their \emph{separation strategy}, which also appears in~\cite{Azar06}.

-The novel technique is the recursive composition of strategies, materialized in Lemmas~\ref{lem:lower_32}, \ref{lem:lower_53}, \ref{lem:lower_74}, and \ref{lem:lower_52}.
-Our $5/2$ lower bound borrows also from the work of Kierstead and Trotter~\cite{KiersteadT81}.
+Our main technical contribution is a recursive composition of strategies, which seems essential to prove any lower bound higher than $2$.
+Our $5/2$ lower bound (Theorem~\ref{thm:52}) borrows also from the work of Kierstead and Trotter~\cite{KiersteadT81}.
 However, in order to control the length of intervals independently of the number of colors, we cannot simply use the pigeonhole principle, as they did.
 Instead, we develop Lemmas~\ref{lem:4sets} and~\ref{lem:4split}, which let us overcome this issue, at a cost of a worse bound for the competitive ratio, i.e.~$5/2$ instead of $3$.